katzenpost/katzenpost/drafts/certificate.rst

 That is, we wish for mixes and authorities to periodically utilize a long-term signing key for generating certificates for new short-term signing keys.

+Yet another use-case for these certificate is to replace the use of JOSE [RFC7515]_ in the voting Directory Authority system [KATZMIXPKI]_ for the multi-signature documents exchanged for voting and consensus.

 1.1 Conventions Used in This Document